MichaelCade/argocd-kanister/Readme.md

 - namespace: mysql
 - choose the default or availables values for the rest

-Once deployed, check the service account kanister-presync can create an action set in the kanister namespace.
+Once deployed, check the service account kanister-presync can create an action or read a profile set in the kanister namespace.

 ```
 kubectl auth can-i create actionset --as=system:serviceaccount:mysql:kanister-presync -n kanister
+kubectl auth can-i create profile --as=system:serviceaccount:mysql:kanister-presync -n kanister
 ```

-The answer should be yes.
+The answer should be yes for both.

 ## Create some data